Achilles Tendon Rupture Recovery: 6 Essential Equipment Items (2025 Guide)

 - Being uncomfortable

-An alternative is to use the patented night splint from Thetis Medical.
-It is the only splint for Achilles rupture on the market.
+The patented night splint from Thetis Medical is the only splint specifically designed for Achilles rupture on the market.
+It maintains the foot in a plantar-flexed position (typically 15-25° downward) to protect the healing tendon during sleep.

 - Prevents Re-rupture: Reduces the risk of re-injuring the tendon during sleep.